forieux/qmm/README.rst

 Q-MM is a Python implementation of Majorize-Minimize Quadratic optimization algorithms.
 Algorithms provided here come from

-..
 [1] C. Labat and J. Idier, “Convergence of Conjugate Gradient Methods with a Closed-Form Stepsize Formula,” J Optim Theory Appl, p.
 18, 2008.

-..
+and

 [2] E. Chouzenoux, J. Idier, and S. Moussaoui, “A Majorize–Minimize Strategy for Subspace Optimization Applied to Image Restoration,” IEEE Trans. on Image Process., vol. 20, no. 6, pp. 1517–1528, Jun.
 2011, doi:
 10.1109/TIP.2010.2103083.

 See `documentation <https://qmm.readthedocs.io/en/stable/index.html>`_ for more background.
-If you use this code, please cite the references above.
-A citation of this toolbox will also be appreciated.
+If you use this code, please cite the references above and a citation of this toolbox will also be appreciated.

 ::